MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

         - Multiple forests, multiple RMS clusters

-    Note: By default, multiple AD RMS clusters migrate to a single Azure Information Protection tenant.
-If you want separate Azure Information Protection tenants, you must treat them as different migrations.
-A key from one RMS cluster cannot be imported to more than one Azure Information Protection tenant.
+    Note: By default, multiple AD RMS clusters migrate to a single tenant for Azure Information Protection.
+If you want separate tenants for Azure Information Protection, you must treat them as different migrations.
+A key from one RMS cluster cannot be imported to more than one tenant.

-- **All requirements to run Azure Information Protection, including an Azure Information Protection tenant (not activated):**
+- **All requirements to run Azure Information Protection, including a subscription for Azure Information Protection (the Azure Rights Management service is not activated):**

 	See [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).

-    Note that if you have clients that run Office 2010, you must install the Azure Information Protection client for cloud authentication.
-For later versions of Office, the Azure Information Protection client is required for classification and labeling, and optional but recommended if you want to only protect data.
+    Note that if you have computers that run Office 2010, you must install the Azure Information Protection client, because this client provides the ability to authenticate users to cloud serivces.
+For later versions of Office, the Azure Information Protection client is required for classification and labeling, and is optional but recommended if you want to only protect data.
 For more information, see the [Azure Information Protection client admin guide](../rms-client/client-admin-guide.md).

-	Although you must have an Azure Information Protection tenant before you can migrate from AD RMS, we recommend that the Rights Management service is not activated prior to the migration.
-The migration process includes this step after you have exported keys and templates from AD RMS and imported them to Azure Information Protection.
-However, if the Rights Management service is already activated, you can still migrate from AD RMS.
+	Although you must have a subscription for Azure Information Protection before you can migrate from AD RMS, we recommend that the Rights Management service for your tenant is not activated before you start the migration.
+The migration process includes this activation step after you have exported keys and templates from AD RMS and imported them to your tenant for Azure Information Protection.
+However, if the Rights Management service is already activated, you can still migrate from AD RMS with some additional steps.

 - **Preparation for Azure Information Protection:**